scharlau/shopping_exercise_django/README.md

 ## The Exercises

 1. Round one should be fixing the order_detail.html page to show names of items and customers, who placed the order.
-If you have time, then you can also fix the customer_details.html page to show the customer's orders, and let them click through to the order_details.html page.
+If you have time, then you can also fix the customer_details.html page to show the customer's orders, and let them click through to the order_details.html page, which also needs more details added so customers/staff can see items.
-2. Round two should be creating a 'dashboard' page to show the total value of orders placed by customers.
+2. Round two should be implementing the 'dashboard' page to show the total value of orders placed by customers.
 3. Round three is making round two work when you scale up the database by changing the numbers in the loops for the hop/management/commands/populate_tables.py file to work with 50 customers and orders of 10 items per customer.